PARCC Announces New Research Director. Farhana Sultana, Associate

 Paul Hirsch along with volunteers trained by the

-to critically evaluate a set of environmental project ideas
+to critically evaluate a set of environmental project ideas for the community

-Onondaga Environmental Institute (OEI).
-The conversations were held July 14th on the South Side of Syracuse, August 4th in Liverpool,
+were held July 14th on the South Side of Syracuse, August 4th in Liverpool,

 with another date to be announced for the Tully Valley.
 These community

 Gerard and Bruno travel to Tanzania.